as2032/as2032/README.md

 ### Hi there 👋
 - 🔭 I'm a versatile computer science graduate student at the University of Maryland, with a keen interest in Applied AI, Data Science, and Software Engineering.
-My journey through coursework, research projects, and internships has equipped me with the technical expertise and analytical thinking skills needed to create innovative solutions for challenging problems.
+My coursework, projects, and internships have equipped me with the technical expertise and analytical thinking skills needed to create innovative solutions for challenging problems.
 - 👩‍💻 I'm currently involved in graduate research with University of Maryland's Center for Risk and Reliability.
 We are using applied AI and NLP to develop a scaleable platform of social chatbots to model and analyze the spread of misinformation and its influence in social media.